ideless/dotfiles/nvim/README.md

 # Installation

 - Install [neovim](https://neovim.io/).
 - Clone neovim configuration files to the appropriate folder for your system.
 For Linux, this is typically `~/.config/nvim/`.
-For Windows, it is `$HOME\AppData\Local\nvim\`.
+For Windows, it is `~\AppData\Local\nvim\`.
 - Open neovim, and it will install plugins automatically.
 - Note that Language servers, formatters, and other tools need to be installed manually (See [Languages](#Languages)).